baobabKoodaa/blog/README.md

 - Fixed draft posts (used to leak draft posts into production)
 - Fixed RSS feed (used to not have dates so RSS readers were unable to tell which content is new + used to have non-post-articles in feed)
 - Fixed 404 page (text used to be hidden under header)
-- Improved usability for users who have JS disabled
+- Improved usability for users who have JS disabled (Font loading and contact form submission)
 - Contact Form submission used to require entire web site to be hosted on Netlify.
 Now the Contact Form submission uses Google Scripts and web site hosting / form handling can be changed independently.
 - Allow multiple tags (used to be just 1 category per post)
 - Allow custom React components inside Markdown files